bdunu24/Matomo-Web-Analytics/README.md

 In order to achieve this configuration, we must determine whether our Ubuntu server’s root account uses a password or SSH keys for authentication.

-## If the root Account Uses Password Authentication
+## If the Root Account Uses Password Authentication:

 If you logged in to your root account using a password, then that means that password authentication is enabled for SSH.
 Therefore, we can SSH into the new user account using the following command: